-Ubuntu, just like other operating systems, has a built-in help reference called the Ubuntu Desktop Guide.
+Like with any other operating system, Ubuntu has a built-in help reference called the Ubuntu Desktop Guide.
 To access it, click on the Dash and type Help.
 Alternatively, you can press F1 while on the desktop, or select Ubuntu Help from the Help menu in the menu bar.